|

 collective set of mission goals.

-Baskin School of Engineering,
+Baskin School of Engineering, UC Santa Cruz,

-UC Santa Cruz, Santa Cruz, CA
+Santa Cruz, CA

 Research Associate (April 2006 - April 2010)

-I collaborated with faculty and students of the Institute for
+Collaborated with the Institute for

 Scalable Scientific Data Management on research in storage